 Alternative Daily Cover

-Contractor may produce MRF and C&D ADC and deliver to the Landfill for subsequent use, a maximum of one thousand five hundred eighty eight (1,588) Tons per calendar week consistent with any usage limitations identified in the Landfill Operating Agreement between WPWMA and the Landfill operator, and subject to the Landfill operator’s daily request for MRF ADC.
+Contractor may produce MSW and C&D ADC (collectively “MRF ADC”) and deliver to the Landfill for subsequent use, a maximum of one thousand five hundred eighty eight (1,588) Tons per calendar week consistent with any usage limitations identified in the Landfill Operating Agreement between WPWMA and the Landfill operator, and subject to the Landfill operator’s daily request for MRF ADC.
 MRF ADC may not be stored overnight for any reason.
 For the purposes of this section, the calendar week shall begin on Monday and end on the following Sunday.
 Any amounts of MRF ADC produced by Contractor in excess of these quantities shall be considered as disposed in the Landfill for the purposes of computing the MSW Guaranteed Minimum Recycling Level and the C&D Guaranteed Minimum Recycling Level.
 Contractor shall deliver MRF ADC to the Landfill as requested by the Landfill operator.
 Any Organic fraction of ADC produced by Contractor and used at the Landfill or other landfill shall be considered Disposal for the purposes of determining Contractor’s compliance with the Organic Materials Recycling Level identified in Section 5.15.D.
 Contractor may deliver MRF ADC to other landfills, but only if Contractor produces more MRF ADC than can be used at the Landfill and if use of the MRF ADC at other landfills will qualify as creditable recovery, pursuant to the Act and SB 1383, to the Participating Agencies.
 MRF ADC sold or delivered to other landfills shall not be eligible for the incentive payment identified in Section 6.7.A.

-Contractor shall not commingle MRF ADC with C&D ADC.
-All ADC shall be weighed and recorded at the Gatehouse separately prior to delivery to the Landfill or transported offsite to any other landfill.
+Contractor shall not commingle MSW ADC with C&D ADC.
+All MRF ADC shall be weighed and recorded at the Gatehouse separately prior to delivery to the Landfill or transported offsite to any other landfill.
 If Contractor produces MRF ADC at the Materials Recovery Facility or the Construction and Demolition Debris Processing Area and sends such material to the Construction and Demolition Debris Processing Area or Materials Recovery Facility, as applicable, for further Processing, such materials shall be treated for all purposes under this Agreement as having been produced at the Materials Recovery Facility, and there shall be no additional credit or Processing Fees owed to Contractor in connection with such further Processing.
-Contractor shall not be obligated to produce any specific amount of ADC by reason of the provisions of this Section 5.10.C.
+Contractor shall not be obligated to produce any specific amount of MRF ADC by reason of the provisions of this Section 5.10.C.

 Major Appliances